 It’s Easy to Become a Volunteer:

 - You must be at least 18 years old to volunteer A few volunteer positions may accept younger volunteers (minimum age 15 years) provided they are always under the supervision of a parent or guardian.

 - Complete a Volunteer Application (see below).
-We’ll review your application and send you an acknowledgement via email.
+We’ll review your application and send you an acknowledgment via email.

 - Attend Volunteer Orientation.
 During Orientation, you’ll get your ID photo taken and sign a Liability Waiver and a Code of Conduct form.

 - Attend training for your specific assignment.